 - Unsightly appearance

-The goal of reshaping the abdomen, tightening the abdominal wall and eliminating the excess abdominal tissue starts with being in good health, and fitness before a surgical procedure.
+The goal of reshaping the abdomen, tightening the abdominal wall and eliminating the excess abdominal tissue starts with being in good health and fitness prior to surgery.
 If you plan on losing weight, aim for a weight that you consider ‘ideal’ before considering an abdominoplasty.
 Being in shape before this procedure will ensure an ideal outcome and quicker recovery.
 Patients should also ideally be non-smokers, as smoking can slow down the healing process.
 Lastly, setting realistic expectations is a must before pursuing this type of surgery.
 Dr Perron will help you set realistic expectations about what can be achieved during your consultation.

 The recovery time for an abdominoplasty can be variable.
-For most people, it will be a few weeks before resuming normal activities.
-Exercise should be limited in the first few weeks to walking, or inclined walking, and a gradual introduction of lower impact exercise as directed.
-Walking and movement in the few days after the tummy tuck surgery prevent blood clots, DVTs and lung complications such as pneumonia.
+For most people, it will be a few weeks before normal activities can be resumed.
+Exercise should be limited to walking, or inclined walking, for the first few weeks.
+A gradual introduction of lower impact exercises can be introduced as directed.
+Walking and movement in the first few days after the tummy tuck surgery will help prevent blood clots, DVTs and lung complications such as pneumonia.
 Dr Perron will provide you with specific aftercare instructions after your surgery to ensure your recovery is both smooth and comfortable.

-As with any operative procedure, there are risks involved.
+As with any operative procedure, there are risks involved with abdominoplasty.
 The most common complications associated with surgery, in general, are minor bleeding, infection, wound healing problems, and some pain.
-The specific risks with a tummy tuck include the following:
+The specific risks associated with a tummy tuck include the following:

 - The scar around the umbilicus